 Adding false candidate genes by expanding SNP-to-gene mapping parameters

-To determine how false candidates due to imperfect SNP-to-gene mapping affected the ability to detect co-expressed candidate genes linked to a GWAS trait, significantly co-expressed GO terms were reassessed after incorporating false candidate genes.
+To determine how false candidates due to imperfect SNP-to-gene mapping affected the ability to detect co-expressed candidate genes linked to a GWAS trait, GO terms with significantly co-expressed genes were reassessed after incorporating false candidate genes.
 Each gene in a GO term was treated as a SNP and remapped to a set of candidate genes using the different SNP-to-gene mapping parameters (all combinations of 50 kb 100 kb, 500 kb and one, two, or five flanking genes).
 Effective FCR at each SNP-to-gene mapping parameter setting was calculated by dividing the number of true GO genes with candidates identified after SNP-to-gene mapping.
 Since varying SNP-to-gene mapping parameters changes the number of candidate genes considered within a term, each term was considered independently for each parameter combination.

 Maize ionome GWAS